akthammomani/Decision-Tree-Based-Binary-Classifiers/Tree_Based_Classifier_RR_Diner_Coffee/README.md

 - **Why Model 4: Gini impurity model - max depth 3 is the best so far?**

-  - Calculation of Entropy in Gini method behaves in the same way but entropy involves a log computation and Gini impurity involved a square computation.
+  - Calculation of Entropy & Gini methods behaves in the same way but entropy involves a log computation and Gini impurity involved a square computation.
 Since computing square is cheaper than logarithmic function we prefer Gini impurity over entropy.
   - We have 7 leaves with purity at 0 (One Class) in Gini compared to only 5 leaves with purity at 0in Entropy: The more leaves with purity=0 and high samples the more information gain (more predicition power).

 **6. Evaluating and concluding**